workshops-de/Ticketeer_sample_solution/exercise-track.md

    * EventRepository extends JpaRepository<EventEntity, Long>.
 4. Replace in-memory repository logic in REST endpoints with database-backed repositories.

-> Here might be a goot point to also introduce the service layer
-   > * introduce 3-tier architecture (controller -> service -> repository)

 **Testing focus**
 * Write a **JPA repository test**: